 Turning Good Negotiators into Great Negotiators

 Senior executives need exceptional negotiating skills for the highest-profile decisions and for the daily demands of the workplace.
-This four-day program looks at a range of issues, from multicultural negotiations, to ethical dilemmas in negotiations, to negotiating in deal-making situations.
+This program looks at a range of issues, from multicultural negotiations, to ethical dilemmas in negotiations, to negotiating in deal-making situations.

 You will carry out a methodical self-assessment of your negotiating style, identifying your strengths and your potential areas for improvement.

 Emerge with the advanced preparation and solid framework to go from a good negotiator to a great one.

 - Learn about the principles of negotiation in different business contexts.